-Refer to IDIS reports to describe the amount and use of program income for projects, including the number of projects and owner and tenant characteristics (CR-10 IDIS)
+Data on the amount and use of program income for projects, including the number of projects and owner and tenant characteristics

 Program income was received from one previously funded down payment assistance project.
 The assisted homeowners sold the property prior to completion of the HOME affordability period.
 The total amount of program income received was \$1,160.
 The program income was applied to one down payment assistance activity.
 The following table describes the characteristics of the household.